 Asthma Freedom Snorkel

 All you’ve got to do is insert your inhaler canister in the body of the snorkel.
-This will provide you with immediate medication on demand, even in aquatic conditions.
+This will provide you with immediate asthma medication on demand, even in aquatic conditions.
 So even if your asthma gets triggered, your medication is just a button away.
 Press the button, and the medication will be dispensed to be inhaled instantly.

 Possible Triggers for Asthma